Istiak-Alam/Datacamp-Projects/Python Projects/Credit Card Approval Prediction/README.md

 ## 📝 Conclusion

 This project demonstrates production-quality data cleaning, robust feature engineering, and end-to-end predictive modeling, capped by business-driven visual analytics—essential for roles focused on fintech, financial analytics, or risk data science.
-**Recruiters and reviewers:** Please examine the notebook and report for full model logic, clear visualizations, and concise technical communication.